qgis/QGIS-Documentation/docs/user_manual/processing/modeler.rst

 In the following example we will add two inputs and two algorithms.
-The aim of the model is to copy the elevation values from a DEM raster layer to a line layer using the ``Drape`` algorithm  and finally calculate the total ascent of the line layer using the ``Climb Along Line`` algorithm.
+The aim of the model is to copy the elevation values from a DEM raster layer to a line layer using the ``Drape`` algorithm,  and then calculate the total ascent of the line layer using the ``Climb Along Line`` algorithm.

-Choose the two inputs as ``Vector Layer`` for the line and ``Raster Layer`` for the DEM from the :guilabel:`Inputs` panel .
+In the :guilabel:`Inputs` tab, choose the two inputs as ``Vector Layer`` for the line and ``Raster Layer`` for the DEM.
 We are now ready to add the algorithms to the workflow.

 Algorithms can be found in the :guilabel:`Algorithms` panel, grouped much in the same way as they are in the Processing toolbox.